romsssss/romsssss.github.io/_posts/2026-01-06-why-turning-your-camera-on-matters-in-remote-software-teams.md

 > Most communication problems in software teams aren’t people problems —
 > they’re **bandwidth mismatches**.

-We routinely try to:

-- Debate architecture in Slack threads
-- Resolve disagreement via text
-- Express nuance with emojis
-- “Align” asynchronously
+We routinely try to debate architecture in Slack threads, resolve disagreement via text, express nuance with emojis, or “Align” asynchronously.

 Slack is **lossy compression for human communication**.